Clissold (ward): 2002–2014 Hackney council elections

 There was a revision of ward boundaries in Hackney in 2002.
 The ward returns three councillors to Hackney London Borough Council, with elections every four years.
 At the previous election on 6 May 2010 Karen Alcock, Wendy Mitchell, and Linda Smith; all Labour Party candidates were elected.
 Turnout was 65%; and 5,600 votes were cast.
 In 2001, Clissold ward had a total population of 10,433.
 This compares with the average ward population within the borough of 10,674.

+2010 election

+The election took place on 6 May 2010.